Hypereosinophilic SyndromeSymptoms, Doctors, Treatments, Advances & More

 National Jewish Health

 National Jewish Health.
 Dr. Wechsler is rated as an Elite provider by MediFind in the treatment of Hypereosinophilic Syndrome.
-His top areas of expertise are Asthma, Eosinophilic Granulomatosis with Polyangiitis (EGPA, Churg-Strauss Syndrome), Hypereosinophilic Syndrome, and Eosinophilic Asthma.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Asthma, Eosinophilic Granulomatosis with Polyangiitis (EGPA, Churg-Strauss Syndrome), Hypereosinophilic Syndrome, and Eosinophilic Asthma.
+Dr. Wechsler is board certified in American Board Of Internal Medicine.
+Dr. Wechsler is currently accepting new patients.

 Summary: Eosinophils are a type of white blood cell.
 Elevated eosinophil levels can damage the heart, nerves, and other organs, in the syndrome known as hypereosinophilic syndrome (HES).
 Some individuals have a hereditary form of HES known as familial eosinophilia (FE).
 More research on the causation and mechanisms of HES is needed in order to design more effective and less toxic therapies.
 This study will...